RafaelGSS/blog/priv/posts/performance-methodologies.md

 - When did the software start performing worse?
 - During what timeframe are we seeing most activity?
-- How our devices are working on a specific date?
-Like I/O latency, DNS resolution
+- How are components behaving during these timeframes?
+Think: I/O latency, DNS resolution, CPU or RAM consumption

 These questions will help to choose the right performance methodology to apply.